GfellerLab/MetacellAnalysisToolkit/README.md

 ## Quality control visualization

 -   Using scanpy and SEACells (jupyter notebook TO COME).
--   Using Seurat and MetacellToolkit QC (Rmarkdown TO COME)
+-   Using Seurat and MetacellAnalysisToolkit QC (Rmarkdown TO COME)

 ## Advanced analysis

+-   [Analysis](/examples/HLCA_core_atlas.Rmd) of the core HLCA atlas comprising 500'000 cells at the metacell level using SuperCell in command line and Seurat-rpca  integration.
--   [Analysis](/examples/HLCA_core_atlas.Rmd) of the core HLCA atlas comprising 500'000 cells at the metacell level using SuperCell in command line and STACAS semi-supervised integration.
+-   [Supervised Analysis](/examples/HCLA_core_atlas.Rmd) of the core HLCA atlas comprising 500'000 cells at the metacell level using SuperCell in command line and STACAS integration.